JordoHeffernan/gopher-coin/README.md

 - Remember the console is your friend.
 Don't guess if you don't know what your problem is.
 Debug with intent.
 - If you're stuck on something for an 45 minutes that is just seomething you want, but don't need.
 Leave it for another day and get back to what matters.
 - Keep your original goal in mind.
 Is the task your working on going to help you meet that goal?
 Is the side project as a whole going to help you meet that goal?
 If not, it's ok to start over.
+- Read some lit on the libraries you install so you understand how they work, not just that they work.

 **TO-DOs:**
  - [ ] Build web portal